SilentBladeX/Rust-mini-projects/README.md

 All expense descriptions are stored as String for clarity and display Amounts are stored as f64 to allow decimal values

+---

+## 🛒 Grocery List Manager (Rust CLI Project)

+A simple command-line Rust application that allows users to manage a grocery list.
+Users can **add**, **view**, **remove items**, and **calculate the total bill** interactively from the terminal.

+### 📦 Features

+- ➕ Add multiple grocery items with name, quantity, and price.
+- 📋 View all added items in a clean tabular format.
+- 💰 Calculate and display the total bill based on quantity × price.
+- ❌ Remove items by name (case-insensitive).
+- 🚪 Exit the application smoothly.

+### Functionality

+Option 1: Enter how many items you want to add, and for each, input:

+Name (string)
+Quantity (integer)
+Price per item (floating point)

+Option 2: Shows all added grocery items in a formatted table.
+Option 3: Calculates and displays the total bill.
+Option 4: Removes an item by name.
+The name check is case-insensitive.
+Option 5: Exits the program.

+### 🛠️ Code Structure

+struct Grocerystore: Holds item details - name, quantity, price.

+main: Menu loop handling user choices. add_items(): Adds items to the list. view_items(): Displays the current list of products. total_bill(): Calculates total cost. remove_item(): Deletes an item by name.